Launch your project !

 Warning

 If you have only one device plug into your computer, PlatformIO should detect it automatically.
-If you have several devices, specify the COM port in the platformio.ini file.
+If you have several devices, select the good one by changing from ‘Auto’ to the wanted COM port.

 Note